shrpnsld/workspace/README.md

 * `status` – show git status for each matched project
 * `git` – run git command for each matched project
 * `foreach` – run command for each matched project
-* `open` – open matched projects in bash (default), Gnome-Terminal tabs or tmux panels
+* `open` – open matched projects in shell (default), Gnome-Terminal tabs or tmux panels

 ### Additional commands